tobspr/cordova-plugin-android-notch/README.md

 # cordova-plugin-android-notch

-Plugin to query android notch insets
+This plugin allows to query android notch insets.

+For iOs, the insets are available as constant() and env() variables.
+However this doesn't work on android 9.